 Maintaining healthy sheath insulation is extremely important for the safe operation and lifespan of an MV cable.
-If there are faults in the outer sheath, you can expect an ingress of moisture, debris, and the premature degradation of the cables structure.
-In turn, it is difficult to pinpoint the location of the fault as it can occur anywhere along the run of the cable (which is usually buried underground).
-There are, however, methods to accurately determine the location of the fault, which apply a surge energy of around 500J that tests for breakdown and insulation resistance of the outer sheath.
+If there are faults in the outer sheath you can expect ingress of moisture, debris, and premature degradation of the cables structure.
+It is difficult to pinpoint the location of the fault as it can occur anywhere along the run of the cable which is usually buried underground.
+There are however methods to accurately determine the location of the fault which apply a surge energy of around 500J which tests for breakdown and insulation resistance of the outer sheath.

 Have you come across sheath faults on your installation and unsure how to proceed?
-Give us a call to discuss solutions suitable to your installation.
+Give us a call do discuss solutions suitable to your installation.